himozzza/easy-gentoo/README.md

 Installation:

 1. Downloading and unpacking stage3 happens automatically.
+2. Only amd64.
+The rest in the future :)

-2. Choise 4 elements:
+3. Choise 4 elements:

     stage3-amd64-desktop-openrc